admztech/github-Pratice/readme.md

 To add the respository onto github we need to set new repositor on our GitHub account that respository is empty we did not add any file init. and copy that repository link .
 We set that respository link as the remote using the "git remote add origin<link>
 git remote add origin <link>.

+- using "git remote -v " command check the link is set or not
+- git branch : used to check the current branch.
+- git bran -M : used to rename the branch now after set the remote link we need to push that respository to the remotely .

+# git push origin main

+Now we can push the localy repository changes to the remotely to origin .
+That origin is the link we set